vkirda/API_Test_Automation_Framework/README.md

 ##### 1. Suite runners

-Suite runner is JAVA class that binds *features* files and *step definitions* class.
-Features files is recognised by pointing to features directory like this: *features = { "src/test/resources" }* .
-Suite runner recognises which scenario to run by using  tags:	*tags = { "@id" }*.
-Test scenario steps from features file is being implemented in step definitions file and it is recognized by suite runner by pointing to package like this: *glue = "stepDefinitions"*.
+Suite runner is JAVA class that binds *features* files and *step definitions* class. <br/><br/>
+Features files is recognised by pointing to features directory like this: *features = { "src/test/resources" }*. <br/> Suite runner recognises which scenario to run by using  tags:	*tags = { "@id" }*. <br/> Tests scenario steps from features file are being implemented in step definitions file, and it is recognized by suite runner by pointing to package like this: *glue = "stepDefinitions"*.

 In this framework there is 2 runner clases.
 One runs tests taged by *name* (suite has 3 tests), another by *id* (1 test).